California Rental Property Insurance

 homeowners insurance.

-The moment you rent your property to a tenant, your standard homeowners policy may deny your claims.
+The moment you rent your property to a tenant, a standard homeowners policy may create coverage problems or claim denials.
 California landlords need a dwelling policy — designed specifically for the risks of renting.

 DP1, DP3 & Specialty Policies